 Email and SMTP

-SMTP is configured on all servers and all applications can send email.
+SMTP is configured on all MWP servers and all websites can send email.
+Email from MWP hosting accounts is delivered via Mailgun.

 POP mail is disabled and there are NO email accounts included.